 The University of Adelaide is one of Australia’s leading Group of Eight research-intensive universities and is consistently ranked among the top 1% of universities in the world.

-The University of Adelaide is a comprehensive university, offering a broad range of undergraduate and postgraduate programmes underpinned by world-class research and placing high priority on the student learning experience.
-It has more than 27,000 students, 26% of whom are international students from more than 100 countries.
+The University of Adelaide offers a broad range of undergraduate and postgraduate degrees underpinned by world-class research.
+It has more than 27,000 students, 26% of whom are international students from over 100 countries.

-The University has three main campuses, with the main, historic North Terrace Campus located in the city centre of Adelaide.
+The University has three campuses, with the main North Terrace campus in the city centre.
 The campus is part of the North Terrace cultural boulevard which includes the State Art Gallery, Library and Museum.
-This campus is the location for most undergraduate and postgraduate teaching and a broad range of research.
-It includes the nearby National Wine Centre.
+This campus is home to most undergraduate and postgraduate teaching as well as to a broad range of research.

-Our Waite Campus, located eight kilometres from the city centre in Adelaide’s foothills, is the pre-eminent plant and agricultural science research site in the southern hemisphere, with researchers from the University co-located with staff from government research agencies and other partners.
-The Waite Campus hosts undergraduate and postgraduate degrees in viticulture and oenology and other agricultural sciences, attracting students who benefit from exposure to the world-class research and facilities, which include a plant accelerator (a “super” greenhouse), vineyard, winery, orchard and arboretum.
+Our Waite campus, located eight kilometres from the city centre in Adelaide’s foothills, is the pre-eminent plant and agricultural science research site in the southern hemisphere.
+It has researchers from the University co-located with staff from government research agencies and other industry partners.
+The Waite campus hosts undergraduate and postgraduate degrees in viticulture and oenology, food and nutrition science, and agricultural sciences.
+Students benefit from exposure to the world-class research and facilities, which include a Plant Accelerator (a ‘super’ greenhouse), vineyard, winery, orchard and arboretum.

 Research at the University of Adelaide

-With more than 4,500 research staff and students working together, supported by modern facilities and an innovative culture, the University of Adelaide has all the ingredients to tackle global research challenges and deliver positive impacts for the future.
-The Excellence in Research for Australia (ERA) initiative, which measures the quality and impact of research conducted at Australian universities, rated 82% of our research areas above world standard in the last performance review.
+With more than 4,500 research staff and students working together, supported by modern facilities and an innovative culture, the University has all the ingredients to tackle global research challenges and deliver positive impacts for the future.
+The Excellence in Research for Australia (ERA) initiative, which measures the quality and impact of research undertaken at Australian universities, rated 82% of our research areas as being above world standard in its last review.

-The University has particular research strengths in areas such as the biological sciences, engineering and earth sciences, humanities, creative arts and writing, mathematics, information technology and computer sciences, physical and chemical sciences and social and behavioural sciences; and health and medical sciences.
+The University of Adelaide has research strengths in the biological sciences; engineering and earth sciences; humanities, creative arts and writing; mathematics; information technology and computer sciences; physical and chemical sciences; social and behavioural sciences; and health and medical sciences.